HRoger/angularpresstheme/README.md

 ==============================

 ###Foundation jQuery components
  Most of them won't work at all.
-I will replace them with an angulajs bootstrap-ui version.
+They will be replaced by an angulajs bootstrap-ui version.

 ###Mixitup and others